-Use one voucher per pay period per building.
+Use one voucher per pay period.
 Remember to list each day separately.
-It is extremely important to sign your pay voucher at each building/school.
-Payday is on the 25th of each month by direct deposit to your bank account.
+It is extremely important to sign your pay voucher and return it to the Central Office.
+Please submit payroll reports at the end of each pay period even if you have had few assignments.
+Your check will be mailed on the 25th of each month, or you can authorize direct deposits to your bank account.
+Stop by the BVSD Central Office to set up direct deposits.